-Staggering statistics and facts about the only species that adopted man.
-What we do to the wolf today…
+Federal law NOT ENFORCED to protect wolves, staggering statistics and painful facts about the only species that adopted man.
+What we do to the wolf today...

-I hope I can find the words to explain what the wolf really means to us so that you’ll join me on this soapbox to protect WOLVES.
+I hope I can find the words to explain what the wolf really means to the human species us so that you’ll join me on our duty to protect wolves.